canonical/jaas-documentation/howto/manage-relations.md

 (add-a-relation)=
 ## Add a relation

-Given two entities A and B, to add a relation between run the `auth relation add` command followed by the tag of A, the access level you want to give A from the list supported by B, and the tag of B. For example, to add a relation where you make user `alice@canonical.com` a `member` of the `mygroup` group:
+Given two entities A and B, to add a relation between them run the `auth relation add` command followed by the tag of A, the desired B relation, and the tag of B. For example, to add a relation where you make user `alice@canonical.com` a `member` of the `mygroup` group:

 ```text
 jimmctl auth relation add user-alice@canonical.com member group-mygroup